-- iv. have worked in Penang in his/her last employment. - 4.
-Respondents with significant missing responses were omitted. - 5.
-Respondents who claimed they were employed but would begin the service of work after the survey date were excluded7. - 6.
+- 5. Respondents who claimed they were employed but would begin the service of work after the survey date were excluded.7 - 6.
 Respondents who were unemployed and did not intend to look for a job for reasons such as further study and not being interested in work were excluded. - 7.
 Other invalid responses (based on the research team's judgement) were excluded.